'The Rot Starts From The Top': Russians Protest Over Problems Big And Small

 There's tension over a host of unresolved issues, she says, from out-of-town mayors imposed by the regional government to the monopoly on waste management by a company owned by the son of Russia's chief prosecutor.

-Pereslavl-Zalessky's mayor, Valery Astrakhantsev, turned down a request for an interview.
+Pereslavl-Zalessky Mayor Valery Astrakhantsev turned down a request for an interview.

 At a recent rally in the town's unkempt Victory Park, several hundred people turned up to protest the planned landfills and a 27% hike in garbage collection fees.
 It was the third demonstration this year against the dumps.

-Vlasova climbed on to the rickety stage and compared the townspeople of Pereslavl-Zalessky with the 14 Russian sailors who died in a naval accident earlier this month.
+Vlasova climbed onto the rickety stage and compared the townspeople of Pereslavl-Zalessky with the 14 Russian sailors who died in a naval accident earlier this month.

 "Nobody can hear us," she said.
 "Our country's leadership is basking in the sun on their cruise ship, while we're trapped in a submarine suffocating as they take our resources, our health, our rights and our freedom."